HBHichem/Benchmark-9-IMIC/2025_edition/The_Flexibac_Problem.md

 - The goal is to find optimal or near-optimal solutions by leveraging complete information about the problem instance.
 - While less representative of real-world conditions, this category allows for the exploration of solution techniques that may not be feasible in the online setting.

+### Problems:
 Beyond the categorization by simulation approach, the contest also includes problem instances of varying size and complexity, testing the limits of the proposed solutions:
-- Variability: The number of different destinations for the mail containers can range up to 300, increasing the complexity of cart allocation decisions.
+- Variability: The number of different destinations for the mail containers can range up to 260, increasing the complexity of cart allocation decisions.
-- Volume: The total number of boxes to be handled within the 24-hour scenario can reach up to 40,000, pushing the throughput capabilities of the robotic system.
+- Volume: The total number of boxes to be handled within the 24-hour scenario can reach up to 30,000, pushing the throughput capabilities of the robotic system.
 - Solution Space Size: The number of carts that can be positioned around the robot may be as high as 10, expanding the combinatorial search space for optimal cart configurations.

 To ensure a comprehensive evaluation, the contest will provide multiple data instances for each problem, allowing contestants to demonstrate the robustness and consistency of their solutions.